sveltejs/v2.svelte.dev/content/guide/00-introduction.md

 npm run dev
 ```

+Navigate to [localhost:5000](http://localhost:5000).
+You should see your app running.
+Edit a component file in `src`, save it, and reload the page to see your changes.

 You can use any git repo you like — these are the 'official' templates:

 * [sveltejs/template](https://github.com/sveltejs/template) — this is what you get by downloading from the REPL